EvanRunnerGames/PyEngine/README.md

    6.Does PyEngine or **WILL** PyEngine cost money
-    No PyEngine will be a open source project that I work on in my free time so no it will not be paid but you will be able to donate
+    No PyEngine will be a open source project that I work on in my free time so no it will not be paid but you will be able to donate /

-    # My Goal
+    # Our Goal/My Goal
     I hope to make pyengine a easy to use game engine for anybody and everybody from the people with no experience and to the experienced developers